 Our quarterly internal audit hot topics will give you a thematic view across new and emerging risks on the regulatory horizon that's applicable across financial services.
-This will help you structure conversations and help define your own internal audit plans.

 Regulatory priorities

-We identify the risk priorities at a single glance for the four key sectors segmented by time and risk dimensions to help develop audit planning and forecast upcoming requirements.
+We identify the risk priorities at a single glance for the four key sectors segmented by time and risk dimensions to help develop audit-planning and forecast upcoming requirements.

 Cross sector priorities